elmasri-ali/Portfolio/README.md

   - **Calgary and Banff:** Marveling at the stunning landscapes of the Rockies. ⛰️
 - **Mexico:** Enjoying the rich culture and warm beaches. 🇲🇽

+### South America
+Peru: Discovering ancient civilizations and the breathtaking Andes. 🇵🇪

 ### Europe & West Asia
 - **Syria:** A journey through history and culture. 🇸🇾
 - **Cyprus:** Relaxing on the beautiful Mediterranean island. 🇨🇾